The 12 Most Expensive Weddings In History

 The bill was $1.5 million in 2005, or $1.6 million when adjusted for inflation.

-The bride was a movie star known for Zorro, America's Sweethearts and Entrapment
+The bride was a movie star known for Zorro, America Sweethearts and Entrapment

-The groom was a movie star known for Wall Street (pictured) and producer known for One Flew Over The Cuckoo's Nest
+The groom was a mvie star known for Wall Street (pictured) and producer known for One Flew Over The Cuckoo's Nest

 Source: Romancestruck.com and Forbes